 a) You may need a written rental contract to set up some of these utilities, so make sure you get one when you decide on a place to rent or buy.
 You may, in some cases, also be asked to show documents proving your legal residency.

-b) Some do not send a bill each month in the mail.
-You are usually personally responsible for calling the office of each one of these utilities each month before your payment due date to request the total you owe.
-You then will have to pay your bill either at the utility company office itself, or at your bank or credit union.
-The electric company, gas company and some cellular phone companies do sent a bill to your home at some locations.
+b) Utilities companies do not send a bill each month in the mail, although some will hand deliver them to your home.
+You then pay your bill either at the utility company office itself, or at your bank or credit union.
+The electric company, gas company and some cellular phone companies do hand deliver a bill to your home in most areas of most larger cities.

-c) There are sometimes power shortages and electric company rations power throughout the city whenever necessary.
+c) There are sometimes power shortages and the electric company rations power throughout the city whenever necessary.
 To this end, they will previously announce (usually in the local media or on their websites) in which neighborhoods and during which hours these cut-offs will occur so you can plan ahead (to not use electricity or water during these times, or to have extra water and candles on hand during these hours).
-It doesn't happen too often, but this is something you should know.
+It doesn't happen often, just something you should know.

 e) In Santa Cruz, all electric appliances must be 220V (in the U.S. everything is 110V).
 This is not true of every city in Bolivia (La Paz, for example, uses 110V).
-Therefore, 110V appliances will either not be worth bringing with you, or you will have to purchase and rely on a lot of adapters (which convert your appliances current from 110V to 220V) when you get here.
-I don’t suggest using too many adapters in your home or business here.
+Therefore, 110V appliances will either not be worth bringing with you, or you will have to purchase and rely on a lot of converters (which convert your appliances current from 110V to 220V) when you get here.
+If you bring 110V appliances with you, you will also need adapters because the wall outlets in most of Bolivia will have round holes rather than narrow slits for plugs.
+Using too many adapters in your home or business here is not recommended.
 The power grid tends to get overloaded.
 In addition, your home’s electric installation grid may not withstand it – and the laws regarding inspections of electrical installations during construction may be lax.
 It's a fire hazard.

 Follow the links below to learn how to set up water, electricity, phone, cellular phone, internet, Cable TV, and natural gas (for cooking) in your Santa Cruz home.
 If you will be moving to another city in Bolivia, read through this anyway.
-Most of the procedures will be similar and you'll be a well-informed consumer before you arrive.
+Most of the procedures will be similar and you'll be a well-informed consumer.

 for your office or home.

-(for cooking) account (or to have gas cannisters delivered to your home).
+for cooking or to have gas canisters delivered to your home.

 PHONE AND CELLPHONE